G1b0r/MCASS/README.md

   - *Maybe change the way availability checks are done, because currently we are pinging every device, even if it was never connected to the server*
   - *Multithreading (mainly on server side, but possibly on any end device that supports it) # Done, but I'm going to keep this here*

-(Bolds are to be done, italics are partially done, normal is completely done)
+(Bolds are to be done, italics are partially done, normal text is completely done)

 ### Closing notes: